Koukotsukan/Aspect_based_Sentiment_Analysis_to_Get_Insights_into_Online_Shopping_Experience_The_Case_of_Alibaba/README.md

 # 6. Acknowledgement
-Thank you for choosing to use this open-source project!
-We have adopted the MIT License, which means you are free to use, modify, and distribute this project, as long as you follow these principles:

-**1.** **Retain the Copyright Notice**: Please retain the copyright notice and the text of the MIT License in your project to ensure proper attribution and licensing.

-**2.** **No Warranty Provided**: Understand that this project is provided "as is" without any express or implied warranties or guarantees.
-Your use of this project is at your own risk.

-**3.** **Respect the Contributors**: If you modify this project or create new work based on it, please respect the original contributors' work and acknowledge the source and contributors in your project.

-**4.** **Open Source Spirit**: If you use a portion of this project in your own work, we encourage you to embrace the spirit of open source by sharing your project with the community as open source as well.

-By adhering to these principles, you have the opportunity to collaborate with other developers and contribute to the growth of the open-source community.
-We appreciate your support and respect for the MIT License and hope you enjoy using this project!

 **Open-source Software Used (with their respective licenses):**
 - [**Flask (BSD License)**](https://github.com/pallets/flask): A lightweight WSGI web application framework.
 - [**Celery (BSD License)**](https://github.com/celery/celery): An asynchronous task queue/job queue based on distributed message passing.